-Wife, mother, K-8 National Board Certified Teacher, doctoral student, Elementary Assistant Principal and dog lover.
+Wife, mother, National Board Certified Teacher, doctoral student researching the learner centered teaching practices of fully online K-12 teachers, Elementary Assistant Principal and dog lover.
 Passionate about educational technology, academic innovation, and redesigning the American educational system.

 Prompt: Write a guest post on another blog, or find a guest blogger for yours!